Confining potential in holographic bottom-up QCD from WKB: WKB reconstruction

 Inverting this expression, we find the high-$z$ potential responsible for confinement in bottom-up models.
-The near-conformal boundary behavior of the potential and dilaton controls the behavior of decay constants, as was exposed in refs. \cite{Braga:2017bml, MartinContreras:2019kah}.
+The near-conformal boundary behavior of the potential and dilaton controls the decay constants, as was shown in refs. \cite{Braga:2017bml, MartinContreras:2019kah}.
 We use $V^*$ to denote the potential calculated using WKB from the full bottom-up holographic potential $V(z)$, which can be written as

 where the hadronic identity is encoded in the bulk mass $M_5$.
-An important remark should be made at this point.
-Even though we use a given Regge trajectory or mass spectrum, the equivalent bottom-up potential does not fit the input spectrum.
-The ground states could be slightly deviated.
-High precision is expected in the excited states.
-However, this is solved by fine-tuning.
+This procedure has a fundamental limitation inherent to semiclassical inversion methods.
+The reconstructed potential is guaranteed to reproduce the input spectrum accurately only in the semiclassical limit of large radial excitation number $n$.
+Consequently, the equivalent bottom-up potential does not exactly match the input spectrum for low-lying states.
+The ground state, for instance, could deviate slightly ($2.7\%$ for the case of the $\rho$ meson, as described in Table \ref{tab:one}).
+While high precision is expected for excited states, reproducing the low-$n$ spectrum exactly would require additional fine-tuning beyond the RKR procedure.

 Once we have the equivalent bottom-up potential from the spectrum, we can calculate the associated dilaton field $\Phi(z)$.
 To do so, we use reverse engineering on the potential $V^*(z)$ as follows:

 At low $z$, the holographic potential is not sensitive to the dilaton since, in this region, $\Phi(z\to0)$ is expected to converge softly to a constant value.